interrobot/interrobot-plugin/readme.md

 ## How Does it Work?

+InterroBot hosts an iframe of your webpage and exposes an API from which you can pull data down for analysis.

 If you're familiar with vanilla TypeScript or JavaScript, creating a custom plugin script for InterroBot is remarkably straight forward.
 First you start with a [bare-bones HTML file](https://raw.githubusercontent.com/interrobot/interrobot-plugin/refs/heads/master/examples/vanillajs/basic.html) and a script extending the Plugin base class.

 ```javascript